-The morning I wish to achieve and the mornings I actually have.
+The morning I wish to achieve and the morning I actually have.
 Oh wait, those are about to change.

-“This winter I will get up extra early,” I keep telling myself.
+“This winter I will get up extra early in the morning,” I keep telling myself.

 “I will stick to it,” I repeat.